superKalo/super-repo/README.md

 ## Usage

 First, define a method that fetches the data.
-To get your data, use FetchAPI or jQuery's $.ajax() or plain XMLHttpRequest or whatever you want. **As long as you return a Promise it will work!**.
+To get your data, use FetchAPI or jQuery's $.ajax() or plain XMLHttpRequest or whatever you want. **As long as you return a Promise it will work!**

 ```javascript
 const fetchWeatherData = () => fetch('weather.json').then(r => r.json());